yyrkoon94/lovelace-idf-mobilite/README.md

 ** **ISSUE WITH HACS** : I don't know why but HACS only download the js file instead of all the project since I made a mistake in the package creation (for v0.3.0).
-To fix the problem, remove the ad-on, **REMOVE** the custom repository, add again the custom repository, then download the add-on (must be v0.3.1).
+To fix the problem, remove the add-on, **REMOVE** the custom repository, add again the custom repository, then download the add-on (must be v0.3.1).
 This fix the issue with HACS

 # Lovelace Card : Ile de France Mobilité [@yyrkoon94](https://www.github.com/yyrkoon94)